-Digital ways of working enabled the team to and safely.
+Digital ways of working enabled the team to deliver the project more efficiently, accurately and safely.
 We used digital surveying and computer modeling techniques to design platform extensions to accommodate the new nine-carriage trains at several existing stations.
-Digital rehearsals allowed us to solve challenging engineering scenarios offsite and minimize the time spent by team members in safety-critical settings, for example:
+Digital rehearsals allowed us to solve challenging engineering scenarios offsite and minimise the time spent by team members in safety-critical settings, for example:

 We successfully designed, integrated and delivered multiple systems and station upgrades and enhancements, while managing a large number of stakeholders.
 As a result, TfL was able to introduce the Class 345 trains on time making passenger journeys more accessible, reliable and comfortable.

 These systems also included the installation and commissioning of the latest in-cab driver-only operation (DOO) system, which enables the train driver to make a safety check along the platform before opening and closing the train's doors.
 This provides significant benefits for passenger safety and efficient train operations.

 Once fully operational, the Elizabeth line will be hugely beneficial to London, not only reducing journey times and increasing the capacity of the network by 10%, but by offering an unrivalled user journey and cementing London’s place as a world-class city.